paulmarrington/Marquee/Assets/Askowl/Marquee/Documentation/Askowl-Marquee.md

     * Characters per second (defaults to 20)
     * Repeats (defaults to 0)

-Call `Marquee.Show(text)` and the text will be displayed next.
+Call `Marquee.Show(text)` and the text will be displayed immediately.
+To display once the current item is finished, use `Tickertape.NextItem(text)` instead.
 If message queue up there is no guarantee of order that they will appear.

-`Show` returns a Coroutine that can be used to wait until the text is completely displayed `repeats` time.

 ```c#
 IEnumerator Messages(string[] messages) {